5 Don’ts When Moving Businesses Online: A Low Cost Marketing Strategy

 Since you are working under a low cost Marketing Strategy, a full agency support to cover all your digital representation needs is out of the question.

 Why not focus on one digital channel of customer acquisition and keep the rest low key?
 Simply, put all of your efforts into one channel and maintain the rest at a digital hygiene pace.

 To build and focus on your website is a smart investment for a medium size business.
 There are some great options available for a website builder, which will ease the pain of creating a website on your own or spending a great deal on IT.
 Here’s an overview for your attention – I try every website builder — so you don’t have to.
 As for our suggestions, we’d go with either WIX or Zyro.

 Are you a small business?
 One perfectly running social media channel is what you are looking for.

 Overpaying For Content Production

-Now that you are moving your business online, you’ll need a great deal of content to build your brand credibility and convert more sales.
+Now that you have moved your business online and created a website, you still need to learn how to use social media to promote your website, build brand credibility and convert more sales.
+Our experience says that you’ll need a great deal of content for this!
 Be it ads and social media, product feedback and reviews, employee engagement, referrals, newsletters and more.